 How It Feels

-A hysteroscopy can cause injury to the uterus or cervix, an infection, or bleeding.
-In rare cases, the uterus, bladder, or bowel can be punctured during the test, requiring surgical repair.
+Hysteroscopy can cause injury to the uterus or cervix, an infection, or bleeding.
+In rare cases, the uterus, bladder, or bowel can be punctured during the test and require surgical repair.
 If general anesthesia is used, there is a small risk of problems from the anesthesia.

 The inside of the uterus looks normal in size and shape.

 The size or shape of the inside of the uterus does not look normal.

 Uterine polyps, fibroids, or other growths are present.

 A misplaced intrauterine device (IUD) is found and removed.

 The uterine openings to one or both fallopian tubes are closed.